How to Setup High Availability File Transfer Servers

 In case you don't want to maintain any active connection between the two servers, just leave the Enable automatic failover server synchronization check box unchecked.
 Any time you want synchronization to take effect, all you have to do is click the Synchronize State button.

 Take note that, by default, domain and web services on your failover server (the secondary server) will not be started automatically.
-To make them start without human intervention, check the check box that says Start domain / services after synchronization.
+To make them start without human intervention, tick the check box that says Start domain / services after synchronization.

 There's one more setting you may need to specify before you finalize your Failover settings.
 Go to the IP Substitution tab and click the Add button.
 Next, enter your primary server's IP address into the IP field and the failover server's IP address into the Substitution IP field.